 Advantages and disadvantages of bonds

 Bonds offer benefits that make them a valuable counterpart to stocks in most investment portfolios.
 While stocks tend to offer higher returns, bonds offer other advantages:

 - Steady income: Bonds tend to offer relatively predictable returns, including regular interest payments.

-- Diversification: Bonds perform differently as investments than stocks, which helps to reduce the long-term volatility of a portfolio.
+- Diversification: Bonds perform differently as investments from stocks, which helps to reduce the long-term volatility of a portfolio.
 (Here’s why diversification is valuable.)

 - Lower risk: Bonds generally offer a higher degree of security than stocks, though some bonds are riskier than others.